R-Sh1ki/env-setup/README.md

 ### 2.6 Neovim

 You can find my individual neovim configs on [here](https://github.com/R-Sh1ki/nvim).
-You need install to neovim dependency before install neovim configs.
+You need to install neovim first before add dotfiles.